Brijeshkrishna/gunlink/README.md

 # gunshot
-A package that allows to hand URL
+## A package that allows to handle URL